Is it too late to start an SKE course?

 The DfE will provide course funding of up to £5,600 for SKE, so long as you receive a conditional Initial Teacher Training (ITT) offer stating that you must complete an SKE.
 In addition to this funding the candidate will also be eligible for a tax-free bursary, equivalent to £200 per week if your degree score is above or equal to a 2:2 classification.

 A part-time course makes things even more flexible

-This new part-time option is worth considering for trainees who are starting an SKE course in July or August, particularly if you think they require an SKE course longer than eight weeks.
+A part-time option is worth considering for trainees who are starting an SKE course in July or August, particularly if you think you require an SKE course longer than eight weeks.
 Whilst overlapping SKE with ITT is doable, a longer full-time course may become harder once the demands of initial teacher training increases.

 SKE is not just for candidates with non-subject specific degrees

 Whilst SKE courses are ideal for candidates whose degree is related but not specific to their chosen subject, they may still be useful for someone who has a closely related degree or a subject specific degree.
-For example, a candidate with a closely related degree may start teacher teaching after spending time in industry and they may need to refresh their subject knowledge and build subject confidence.
+For example, a candidate with a closely related degree may start teacher training after spending time in industry and they may need to refresh their subject knowledge and build subject confidence.

 Our enrolment team is always on hand to answer any questions that you might have, either by phone on 0203 194 3200 or email firstname.lastname@example.org.